cabbi-bio/sorghum-sugarcane-RBCS-RAF1-2024/README.md

 Rubisco content in Sorghum and Sugarcane," published in PNAS (full citation will be added later).

+## Directories

+The `Construct sequences` directory contains the sorghum and sugarcane constructs used in the study.

+The following directories each contain one or two Excel spreadsheets of data values reported in the study:
+- `qPCR and Western blot quantification`
+- `Sorghum Field (Harvest, NIR, IRMS, LMA, SPAD)`
+- `Sorghum Greenhouse (Rubisco, Growth)`
+- `Sugarcane Greenhouse (Rubisco, Growth, LMA)`
+- `Weather data`

+The remaining directories contain gas exchange data and analysis scripts, as described below, in addition to summary Excel spreadsheets of data values reported in the study:
+- `Sorghum Field Gas exchange`
+- `Sorghum Greenhouse Gas exchange`
+- `Sugarcane Greenhouse Gas exchange`

 ## Scripts

 Subdirectories of the `Sorghum Field Gas exchange`,